jenkinsci/securecn-scanner-plugin/README.md

 ![](images/Jenkins-build-pipeline.png)

-To the required step in the Jenkinsfile, add the 'secureCNVulnerabilityScanner' with the following parameters:
+To the required step in the Jenkinsfile, add the 'PanopticaVulnerabilityScanner' with the following parameters:
-1. secureCnAccessKey- The access key and secret key for the SecureCN *Service* user. (required)
+1. PanopticaAccessKey- The access key and secret key for the Panoptica *Service* user. (required)
-2. secureCnSecretKeyId- Credential ID for the related secret access key. the secret should be stored as a text credential in Jenkins. (required)
+2. PanopticaSecretKeyId- Credential ID for the related secret access key. the secret should be stored as a text credential in Jenkins. (required)
 3. imageName- Required image name (required)
-4. url- The URL of the SecureCN server (*https://securecn.cisco.com/* will be used as a default)
+4. url- The URL of the Panoptica server (*https://Panoptica.cisco.com/* will be used as a default)
 5. dockerRegistryPasswordId- In case you would like to scan an image that stored in a private registry, enter a Jenkins credential ID of type username and password representing docker registry credentials.
 6. pushLocalImage- Set to 'true' if you would like to scan a local image, and push it on scan success.
 7. highestSeverityAllowed- The maximum highest severity allowed for CVE. in case the image has a higher severity CVE, the stage will fail. available values: (CRITICAL, HIGH, MEDIUM, LOW, UNKNOWN)